jayupdate/jayupdate/README.md

-- 👋 Hi, I’m ju
+- 👋 Hi, I’m kay
 - 👀 I’m interested in the future
 - 🌱
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me -- Dollris@kakao.com
+- 📫 How to reach me
 - 😄
 - ⚡ Fun fact: water is lifeee